redux-json-api/redux-json-api/docs/set-up-configure.md

 ## Add reducer to _api_ namespace

-The current version of _redux-json-api_ assumes that it's reducer reduced on to your root reducer under the namespace _api (in this example)_.
+The current version of _redux-json-api_ assumes that it's reducer reduced on to your root reducer under the namespace _api_.

 You can achieve this by using [combineReducers](http://redux.js.org/docs/api/combineReducers.html) from Redux: